Mukondo mine

-Mukondo Mine is a copper and cobalt mine in Katanga Province, Democratic Republic of the Congo.
-As of 2011 it was operated by the Central African Mining and Exploration Company (CAMEC).
+Mukondo Mine (French: Mine de Mukondo) is a copper and cobalt mine in Katanga Province, Democratic Republic of the Congo.
+As of 2011 it was operated by the Central African Mining and Exploration Company (CAMEC; Société Centrafricaine d’Exploration et d’Exploitation Minière).
 It may be the richest cobalt reserve in the world.

 Location

 In July 2008 CAMEC said the resource estimate at Mukondo was 70 million tons of ore containing 1.5 million tons of copper and 500,000 tonnes of cobalt.
 The cobalt grade averages 1.2%, an exceptionally high concentration.

 The Mukondo mountain has a height of over 1700 m.

 Mining is relatively cheap since waste rock can simply be pushed off the mountain rather than hauled away.

 Ownership changes

 In January 2001 the Kababancola Mining Company (KMC) was established as a copper and cobalt mining partnership for a 25-year term.